 - I use a small All-Clad stainless steel butter warmer as my tiny pot but any small .5 quart (1-2 cup) pot will do!

 - The splash of vinegar is optional but helps the egg white coagulate.
 Too much will make your egg taste vinegary, so you want just a small splash.

 - Cracking the egg into a small wire mesh strainer removes the watery portion of the egg white so that all you're working with the firmer part of the white.
 Older eggs will be less watery.
 If you don't do this step, you're more likely to end up with cloudy water as the watery egg white spreads out.

 - Do not leave the egg sitting in the strainer for longer than 30 seconds.
-The wire will cut into it and you’ll have a hard time getting the egg out of the strainer.
-You want it in just long enough to strain out the watery part of the egg white, but then tip the egg into a small bowl.
+The wire will cut into it and you'll have a hard time getting the egg out of the strainer.
+You want it in just long enough to strain out the watery part of the egg white.
+Then you'll empty the small bowl and tip the egg into it.